rspec/rspec.github.io/source/blog/2015-02-03-rspec-3-2-has-been-released.md

 ### Core: Each Example Now Has a Singleton Group

-RSpec has a number of metadata-based feautures that, before now, would only apply to example groups, not individual examples:
+RSpec has a number of metadata-based features that, before now, would only apply to example groups, not individual examples:

 ~~~ ruby